-Gfix scans the database, checks data structures and records for corruptions and fixes them.
+Gfix scans the database, checks data structures and records for corruption, and fixes them.

-Please note: It is necessary to run gfix after FirstAID Direct Fix, and it can be skipped in case of an extraction since database for export is not corrupted.
+Please note: It is necessary to run gfix after FirstAID Direct Fix, and it can be skipped in case of extraction since the database for export is not corrupted.